attdevsupport/att-sdk-worklight/ATT_WL_Contacts/apps/ATT_WL_Contacts/iphone/native/README.txt

 This folder contains an iOS project based on a Worklight template project.
 The contents of this project are:
 * Classes       - Project classes
-* NativeSDK     - Objective-C API classes for accessing the Worklight server
+* CordovaLib    - Cordova implementation and plug-ins
-* Plugins       - Worklight specific Cordova plugins
+* WorklightSDK  - Objective-C API classes for accessing the Worklight Server
-* www           - Contains the html, css and javascript sources for the project (including the javascript API for accessing the Worklight server).
+* www           - Contains the HTML, CSS and JavaScript sources for the project (including the JavaScript API for accessing the Worklight Server)